microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0/New-MgUserEventInstance.md

         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[End <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
           - `[(Any) <Object>]`: This indicates any property can be added to this object.
-          - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}; for example, 2017-08-29T04:00:00.0000000).
+          - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}).
+For example, '2019-04-16T09:00:00'.
           - `[TimeZone <String>]`: Represents a time zone, for example, 'Pacific Standard Time'.
-See below for more possible values.
+See below for possible values.
         - `[Start <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
       - `[Status <IMicrosoftGraphResponseStatus>]`: responseStatus
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[Response <String>]`: responseType
         - `[Time <DateTime?>]`: The date and time that the response was returned.
 It uses ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Body <IMicrosoftGraphItemBody>]`: itemBody
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Content <String>]`: The content of the item.